Speech synthesis data preparation process

 lhotse cut simplelhotse provides prepare functions for many open‑source datasets, making it easy to download and process these standard speech corpora.

-TTS data preparation is a multi‑step, complex process that spans audio processing, speaker diarization, and speech recognition, among other technical areas.
+TTS data preparation is a multi‑step, complex process that spans audio processing, speaker diarization, and speech recognition.
 With tools like Emilia‑Pipe and a well‑designed workflow, raw audio can be transformed into high‑quality TTS training datasets, laying a solid foundation for building natural and fluent speech synthesis systems.

 For teams aiming to develop TTS systems, it is advisable to allocate sufficient resources to the data‑preparation stage, as data quality directly determines the final model performance.